Chilxius/MashUp/README.md

 Processing is free and easy to download: https://processing.org/download Their site has a lot of useful information and guides to get started: https://hello.processing.org/editor/

 Every program you write builds skills and experience.
 Every act of creation comes more naturally than the last.
-The greatest achievements are built on hundreds of experiments, so start experimenting.
+The greatest achievements are built on a foundation of hundreds of experiments, so start experimenting.